Desperado (film series): Desperado (April 27, 1987)

 In the first film, McCall "finds himself caught in the middle of a deadly feud in a frontier mining town", and falling in love with a local girl named Nora, played by Lise Cutter.
 The original screenplay was written by Elmore Leonard, who, with Walter Mirisch, convinced Brandon Tartikoff of NBC to finance the project.
 The film was produced by Mirisch's son Drew, who initially hired John Byrum to direct, but Byrum agreed to withdraw from the position when disharmony arose over the work he was producing.
 Virgil W. Vogel was then brought in to direct, and helmed the project to completion.

 Although the film received "excellent notices and ratings", NBC declined to pick up it up as a series, preferring to order additional 2-hour TV movies continuing the story of the original.

 The Return of Desperado (February 15, 1988)

 The second film centered on McCall dealing with "a crooked sheriff committing crimes and blaming others".
 After the second film broadcast, NBC sought to implement a series after all, but by that time, the contract obligating McArthur for a weekly series had expired.
 The actor, whose star was on the rise, was no longer interested in being "tied up to a weekly series".
 NBC then ordered two additional TV movies.

 Desperado: Avalanche at Devil's Ridge (May 24, 1988)

 The third film centered on a character portrayed by Rod Steiger, playing "a desperate man who forces McCall to rescue his kidnapped daughter".
+This installment also featured singer and actor Hoyt Axton.